 Exodus Part Two: Dive

-Throughout the plagues there are these obscure sentences that are easily missed, let me take you back and show you the thread of ‘holy protection’ over the Hebrews throughout the book of Exodus.
+Have you noticed God's holy protection over the Israelites throughout the Book of Exodus?
+And it begins before the Red Sea where He protects them from the Egyptian chariots.
+Throughout the plagues, there are these obscure sentences that are easily missed, so let me take you back and show you the thread of ‘holy protection’ over the Hebrews throughout the Book of Exodus.

-It starts when the plagues have begun, in Exodus 8:22 “But on that day I will deal differently with the land of Goshen, where my people live; no swarms of flies will be there, so that you will know that I, the Lord, am in this land.
-I will make a distinction between my people and your people.”
+It starts when the plagues have begun, in Exodus 8:22, ‘But on that day I will deal differently with the land of Goshen, where my people live; no swarms of flies will be there, so that you will know that I, the Lord, am in this land.
+I will make a distinction between my people and your people’.
 God stopped the flies from entering the land of Goshen, imagine that!
-Like an invisible wall the flies stopped mid-air and did not enter the land where the Hebrews were!
-God's holy distinction from who is His and who is not, Gods holy protection.
+Like an invisible wall, the flies stopped mid-air and did not enter the land where the Hebrews were!
+God's holy distinction from who is His and who is not, God’s holy protection.

-So the Israelites start complaining; Exodus 14:11 They said to Moses, ‘Was it because there were no graves in Egypt that you brought us to the desert to die?
+So the Israelites start complaining; Exodus 14:11, ‘They said to Moses, “Was it because there were no graves in Egypt that you brought us to the desert to die?
 What have you done to us by bringing us out of Egypt?
-Didn’t we say to you in Egypt, “Leave us alone; let us serve the Egyptians?"
-It would have been better for us to serve the Egyptians than to die in the desert!”
-Oh my seriously I love how patient God is with these people, I would have been alright you bunch of whingers die in the desert, but no not God and not Moses.
-Moses answers the people with the most incredible faith filled statement and here is my one of my favourite verses; Exodus 14:13 “Do not be afraid.
+Didn’t we say to you in Egypt, ‘Leave us alone; let us serve the Egyptians?’
+It would have been better for us to serve the Egyptians than to die in the desert!”’
+Oh my, I love how patient God is with these people, I would have said, “Alright you bunch of whingers, die in the desert!”
+But no, not God and not Moses.
+Moses answers the people with the most incredible faith filled statement in Exodus 14:13, ‘Do not be afraid.
 Stand firm and you will see deliverance the Lord will bring you today.
 The Egyptians will see you today you will never see again.
-The Lord will fight for you; you need only to be still.’
+The Lord will fight for you; you need only to be still’.
 Oh I love this, the Lord will fight for you, you need only be still!

 Holy distinction Batman!
 God protected the people of Israel against their enemy with angels, pillars of cloud and light.
-When you are in trouble God is for us who can be against us, he will send angels between you and the enemy, he will put a pillar of cloud, his presence between you and your enemy, he will make your enemy be in darkness and you in the light, you are his child, he will protect you and you will have a holy distinction from everything that is happening around you.
+When you are in trouble, God is for us so who can be against us?
+He will send angels between you and the enemy, He will put a pillar of cloud, His presence, between you and your enemy, He will make your enemy be in darkness and you in the light, you are His child, He will protect you and you will have a holy distinction from everything that is happening around you.
 He will protect you and open the path for your freedom.
 You need only to be still, trust in Him and stand strong!